0niSec/0nisec-blog/content/posts/obsidian.md

 ## Lessons Learned
 ```

-There are a few things in here that are not standard Markdown and are plugins that are found in Obsidian.
+There are a few things in here that are not standard Markdown and are added syntax from plugins or Obsidian-specific syntax.
 I'll quickly go over everything that is not standard Markdown.

 **<% tp.file.title %>**
 This is the Templater plugin I mentioned earlier that has its own language.
 This tells Obsidian to insert the Note/file title upon creation.
 I do this in combination with another plugin I won't go over (but will put in a master list at the bottom for those that want it) that lets me enter the file name before it's created.